This course will train you in the 3-7 age range (Foundation Stage and Key Stage 1).

-You’ll be awarded Qualified Teacher Status (QTS) by Exceed SCITT and the option to undertake a Post Graduate Certificate in Education (PGCE) with a University.
+You’ll be awarded Qualified Teacher Status (QTS) by Exceed SCITT and a Post Graduate Certificate in Education (PGCE) by a University.

 As an Exceed SCITT Teacher you will be part of its vision and values.
 They are based upon 3 key words;

 -Providing the opportunity to work in the most exciting, innovative and forward thinking schools across West Yorkshire

 -Inspirational training for aspirational teachers and a genuine commitment to professional learning and evidence based practice through its Teaching schools

 -Putting the pupil at the heart of teacher training and trainees at the core of our care

 Our unique programme maximises your time in school and classrooms.
 Even the PGCE is drawn directly from your work in school and is not a separate taught course.
 Our programme design is innovative, with 3 clear strands: The National Curriculum, so that you develop strong subject knowledge and teaching strategies to ensure pupil’s make good progress.
 Professional Practice, such as inclusion and effective behaviours for learning so that you are confident to meet the needs of all children in your class.
 Your personal well-being is also important to us so the programme includes mindfulness, positive psychology and developing resilience.